ShehaanN/ShehaanN/README.md

 🌱 I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.
 💫 Researching how to seamlessly connect users, designers, front-end developers & backend developers.

-Currently, I'm focused on mastering **JavaScript, TypeScript, React.js, Next.js, React Native, GraphQL, Express.js, and AWS**, pushing the boundaries of SSR front-ends, full-stack developments, and cloud services.
+Currently, I'm focused on mastering **JavaScript, TypeScript, React.js, Next.js, React Native, Express.js, and AWS**, pushing the boundaries of SSR front-ends, full-stack developments, and cloud services.
 Let's connect, collaborate, and innovate! 🚀